-PROPOSALS FOR 2020 ANNUAL MEETING
+PROPOSALS FOR 2021 ANNUAL MEETING

-Shareholder Proposals for Inclusion in 2020 Proxy Statement.
-To be eligible for inclusion in the proxy statement for the 2020 Annual Meeting of Shareholders, shareholder proposals must comply with applicable SEC rules and regulations and must be received by the Secretary of the Company prior to December 3, 2019.
-If notification of a shareholder proposal is not received by December 3, 2019, the Company may vote, in its discretion, any and all of the proxies received in its solicitation against such proposal.
+Shareholder Proposals for Inclusion in 2021 Proxy Statement.
+To be eligible for inclusion in the proxy statement for the 2021 Annual Meeting of Shareholders, shareholder proposals must comply with applicable SEC rules and regulations and must be received by the Secretary of the Company prior to December 1, 2020.
+If notification of a shareholder proposal is not received by December 1, 2020, the Company may vote, in its discretion, any and all of the proxies received in its solicitation against such proposal.

-Shareholder Director Nominations for Inclusion in 2020 Proxy Statement.
-In December 2016, the Board of Directors amended the Company's By-Laws to implement "proxy access," a means for the Company's eligible shareholders to include shareholder-nominated director candidates in the Company's proxy materials for annual meetings of shareholders.
-Section 1.10 has been added to the By-laws to allow a shareholder, or a group of up to 20 shareholders, owning at least 3% of the number of outstanding Common Shares continuously for at least three years, to include in the Company's proxy materials for an annual meeting of shareholders a number of director nominees up to the greater of two or 25% of the Board of Directors, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified therein.
+Shareholder Director Nominations for Inclusion in 2021 Proxy Statement.
+In December 2016, the Board of Directors amended the Company's Bylaws to implement "proxy access," a means for the Company's eligible shareholders to include shareholder-nominated director candidates in the Company's proxy materials for annual meetings of shareholders.
+Section 1.10 was added to the By-laws to allow a shareholder, or a group of up to 20 shareholders, owning at least 3% of the number of outstanding Common Shares continuously for at least three years, to include in the Company's proxy materials for an annual meeting of shareholders a number of director nominees up to the greater of two or 25% of the Board of Directors, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified therein.
 Pursuant to Section 1.10 of the By-laws, written notice of shareholder nominations to the Board of Directors that are to be included in the Proxy Statement must be delivered to the Secretary of the Company not later than 120 nor earlier than 150 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly, any eligible shareholder who wishes to have a nomination considered at the 2020 Annual Meeting of Shareholders and included in the Company's proxy statement must deliver a written notice (containing the information specified in the By-laws regarding the shareholder and the proposed nominee) to the Secretary of the Company between January 6, 2020 and February 5, 2020.
+Accordingly, any eligible shareholder who wishes to have a nomination considered at the 2021 Annual Meeting of Shareholders and included in the Company's proxy statement must deliver a written notice (containing the information specified in the By-laws regarding the shareholder and the proposed nominee) to the Secretary of the Company between January 3, 2021 and February 4, 2021.

-Shareholder Director Nomination and Other Shareholder Proposals for Presentation at the 2020 Annual Meeting Not Included in 2020 Proxy Statement.
+Shareholder Director Nomination and Other Shareholder Proposals for Presentation at the 2021 Annual Meeting Not Included in 2021 Proxy Statement.
 Under our By-laws, written notice of shareholder nominations to the Board of Directors or any other business proposed by a shareholder that is not to be included in the proxy statement must be delivered to the Company's Secretary not less than 70 nor more than 90 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2020 Annual Meeting of Shareholders but not included in the Company's proxy statement must deliver a written notice (containing the information specified in the By-laws) to the Secretary of the Company between March 6, 2020 and March 26, 2020.
+Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2021 Annual Meeting of Shareholders but not included in the Company's proxy statement must deliver a written notice (containing the information specified in the By-laws) to the Secretary of the Company between March 4, 2021 and March 24, 2021.